 The retail pharmaceutical market has grown in recent years, with over two billion prescriptions filled and estimated sales of approximately \$77 billion in 1995.
 Approximately 42% of retail prescriptions during 1994 were paid by plan sponsors, with over 50 million people in the United States belonging to managed care organizations at the end of 1994.
 Industry sources estimate that by the year 2000 approximately 80 million people in the United States are expected to belong to managed care organizations and that such organizations are expected to be responsible for approximately 77% of all retail prescriptions.
 Managed care organizations and other plan sponsors have increasingly turned to pharmacy benefit managers to help administer and control the cost of the pharmacy benefit component of their overall benefit programs.
 The Company believes that a key element in successfully controlling pharmacy benefit costs is generic substitution.
-Sales of generic drugs at retail, which typically sell at a 30% to 70% discount to brand name drug equivalents, were approximately \$6.3 billion in 1994.
-However, there were approximately \$28 billion of off-patent brand name drug sales at retail during 1994 for which a generic equivalent was available.
-In addition, brand name drugs with estimated sales at retail of approximately \$23 billion are scheduled to go off-patent from 1996 through 2006.
+Sales of generic drugs, which typically sell at a 30% to 70% discount to brand name drug equivalents, were approximately \$6.3 billion in 1994.
+However, there were approximately \$17 billion (based on manufacturers' selling price) of off-patent brand name drugs for which a generic equivalent was available.
+In addition, brand name drugs with estimated sales (retail and hospital) of approximately \$23 billion are scheduled to go off-patent from 1996 through 2006.